nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 **Subscription API**

 The specification has been updated to include a section on [Subscription Management](explore_subscriptions.html).

+THE EMS Event Message Bundle Structure page has been update to include clarification on the use of absolute URL references to Organization resources via the [FHIR ODS Lookup API](https://developer.nhs.uk/apis/ods).

 **Error Handling**